-The location of the PSW that is not impacted by the by-pass road, adjacent MEM and FODM7 in the northern portion of the property, there is commonly a 30 m or less treed buffer between the wetland and the open MEM habitat.
-Retention of this forested portion and enhancing it along this northern portion of the lands within 30 m would provide a sufficient buffer and would not cause significant negative impacts to the Long Swamp PSW at this location.
+In the northern portion of the property, there is commonly a 30 m or less treed buffer between the wetland and the open MEM habitat.
+Retention of this forested portion and enhancing it along this northern portion of the lands within 30 m would provide a sufficient buffer and would be a positive impact to the Long Swamp PSW at this location.